Nonparametric Instrumental Variables Estimation Under Misspecification

-Figure 4.2 below contains the results of our set estimation procedure.
-The figure contains nine sub-figures each corresponding to a different set of values for the bounds $b$ and $c$.
-In each sub-figure the lower and upper dotted lines represent $\underline{\hat{\theta}}_{h\mapsto h(x)}$ and $\hat{\bar{\theta}}$ the estimated upper and lower envelopes of the identified set.
-The thick black line represents the central estimator (the half-way point between the envelopes) described in the previous section.
-As noted in that section, if the envelope estimates are consistent and our assumptions on $h_{0}$ hold then this point-estimator achieves smallest possible worst-case asymptotic bias under Assumptions $1.1^*$ and 1.2.
+Figure 4.1 contains the results of our procedure.
+The figure contains six sub-figures each corresponding to a different set of values for $\tau$ and $c$.
+The lower and upper dotted lines represent $\underline{\hat{\theta}}_{h\mapsto h(x)}$ and $\hat{\bar{\theta}}_{{h\mapsto h(x)}}$, the upper and lower end points of the identified set for $h_0(x)$.
+The thick black line represents the half-way point between the end points, which is a point estimator with the smallest possible worst-case asymptotic bias under Assumptions $1.1^*$ and 1.2.